 It’s finally here….the dog days of summer.
 Late nights and sleeping in.
-Fireflies, cookouts, camping, sailing.
+Fireflies, cookouts where we using those scary slicing knifes, camping, sailing.
 And lots of swimming and hiking.
 I hope you all have an eventful summer, filled with great activities and wonderful memories!

 Here are a few good reminders to stay safe and healthy: